Professors: Barth (Chair), Cutter, Fink, Intermont, E. Nordmoe, L. Nordmoe, Oloo

 MATH316Topics in Number TheoryStudy of classical number theory including distribution of primes, congruences, the Euler Phi function, and quadratic reciprocity.
 This course will also focus on developing proof writing skills.
 Prerequisite: MATH 214 and MATH 240

 MATH330Abstract Algebra IStudy of modern abstract algebra including groups, rings, fields, and other algebraic structures together with advanced topics of linear algebra.
 This course is among the most theoretical in our curriculum.
-Before enrolling, students are strongly encouraged to complete MATH 250, MATH 310, MATH 314, or MATH 316.Prerequisite: MATH-214 and MATH-240
+Before enrolling, students are strongly encouraged to complete MATH 250, MATH 310, MATH 314, or MATH 318.Prerequisite: MATH-214 and MATH-240 All course prerequisites must be met with a minimum grade of C-.

-MATH450/COMP 485Topics in Pure and Applied MathematicsReadings in pure and applied mathematics.
+MATH450/COMP 483Topics in Pure and Applied MathematicsReadings in pure and applied mathematics.
 Content varies from year to year.
 Possible topics include: set theory, number theory, geometry, topology.Prerequisite: Vary with Topic

 MATH593Senior Individualized ProjectEach program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
-See the Kalamazoo Curriculum -> Curriculum Details and Policies section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.
+See the Kalamazoo Curriculum -> Senior Individualized Project section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.